KickAssCommerce/KickAssCommerce/doc/philosophy.md

 This started as an experiment trying out the [Moltin](https://www.moltin.com/) service and turned into a project to try out shiny and new PHP stuff.
 A proof of concept to show the world eCommerce doesn't have to be monolithic.

+We're not trying to replace existing eCommerce systems but augment them in a way that offers you, the developer, the ability to use the libraries you want, the Javascript framework you want and anything else you want to try out.

 ## Architecture

 #### Domain oriented paths